sirjonasxx/G-Earth/Extensions.md

 }
 ```

+### Minimalistic interaction; onClick

+If the _onClick_ method is overridden by your extension, G-Earth will display a green "Start" button next to your extension and the function will get called on-click.
+For form extensions, this option is automatically used to open the GUI.
+For non-gui extensions, this is an additional feature you could use.

 ### HashSupport

 _HashSupport_ allows us to use hashes/names in order to intercept and send packets, using the aforementioned methods.